 Privacy Policy

-This Privacy Policy explains how Smart Adblocker handles information in connection with the browser extension, the website, support workflows, Enhanced Protection, and AI privacy protection.
+This Privacy Policy explains how Smart Adblocker handles information in connection with the browser extension, the website, support workflows, and Enhanced Protection.
 It separates local extension settings from optional server processing so you can understand what stays in the browser, what may be sent to Smart Adblocker services, and which switches control that processing.

-Local controls first, with optional URL rule tuning and AI chat protection only when enabled.
+Local controls first, with optional URL rule tuning only when enabled.

 1. Privacy Policy Overview

 Smart Adblocker blocks ads, pop-ups, cookie banners, sponsored clutter, trackers, and selected page elements through browser extension APIs, packaged filter lists, local settings, and site-specific logic.
-The extension can also provide YouTube-specific controls, manual element hiding, Enhanced Protection rule tuning, and AI privacy protection for supported chat services.
+The extension can also provide YouTube-specific controls, manual element hiding, and Enhanced Protection rule tuning.

 This policy is written around actual product behavior instead of broad reservations.
 Smart Adblocker does not use a privacy policy as permission to gather shopping carts, checkout events, account identities, advertising profiles, or commercially valuable browsing dossiers.
-When the extension communicates with a server, the reason should be understandable from the feature you enabled: improving blocking rules, obtaining AI protection configuration, sending supported AI chat captures while AI protection is enabled, receiving filter assets, sending a report you choose to submit, or maintaining website and service reliability.
+When the extension communicates with a server, the reason should be understandable from the feature you enabled: improving blocking rules, receiving filter assets, sending a report you choose to submit, or maintaining website and service reliability.

 The product uses browser permissions because ad blocking requires page, network, tab, and storage access inside the browser.
 Those permissions are not treated as a blanket authorization to collect everything the browser can technically expose.
 Smart Adblocker separates permission from collection: a permission may be needed to block ads on a page, while collection is limited by the feature settings, the local storage model, and the disclosures in this policy.